Ballyhaunis

-Ballyhaunis is within both the Roman Catholic and civil parishes of Annagh.
+Farming, private business and industry are the main sources of employment.
+As of the 2022 census, Ballyhaunis had a population of 2,773.

 History

 War of Independence

 On 2 August 1920, during the Irish War of Independence, the Irish Republican Army (IRA) ambushed a British Army lorry on the Claremorris road from Ballyhaunis, seizing weapons and ammunition.
-The ambush is known as the Holywell Ambush.
-A high cross marks the spot of the ambush.
+The spot of the ambush, known as the Holywell Ambush, is marked by a high cross.

 On 1 April 1921, Sean Corcoran, O/C of the IRA's East Mayo Brigade, was shot dead by British soldiers after a short gunfight at Crossard crossroads (6 km north of Ballyhaunis).
 A cross marks the spot where Corcoran died.
-Later that same day, a Black and Tan was killed by the IRA in the town.
+Later that same day, a member of the Black and Tans was killed by the IRA in the town.
 In retaliation, the Black and Tans executed Michael Coen, a local man who was an IRA volunteer.
 Coen is believed not to have taken part in any of the preceding incidents.
 A monument to Coen was placed on the Cloonfad/Galway road from Ballyhaunis.
 In May 1921, Patrick Boland, captain of the Corssard Coy, IRA, was killed by crown forces.